We believe everyone should take steps to plan ahead in case dementia, illness or injury stops you from making decisions.

-Whatever the reason you want to organise your affairs in this way, we’re here to help.
-We’ve vast experience in this area and can offer you clear, straightforward advice on the best way forward for you.
+Whatever the reason you want to organise your affairs in this way, we are here to help.
+We have vast experience in this area and can offer you clear, straightforward advice on the best way forward for you.
 Our friendly, understanding professional lawyers will talk you through the two types of LPA:

 - Property and Finance